Moudoux/MCPChecker/README.md

 # MCPChecker
-MCPChecker is a simple tool to check if MCP mappings is out for a specific Minecraft version.
+MCPChecker is a simple tool to check if MCP mappings is out for a specific Minecraft version and send you email alerts if it finds mappings for a specified Mineraft version.
 Note: This tool is made to run on Unix based systems.

 ### Installing